 If you’re using WordPress, there are tens of thousands of themes available.
 The right theme can make your work look great and your game easy to follow.
 The themes below are well-designed for acquiring readership and posting graphics from your games.

-If you’re ready to create your site with WP, check out the five themes for game development below.
+If you’re ready to create your site with WP, check out the top themes for game development below.

 WordPress game developer themes